Toyota Land Cruiser (J70): History

 1984–1999: The 70 / 75 series Toyota Land Cruiser took over from the 40 / 45 series of workhorse four-wheel drives in 1984.
 The styling maintained a family resemblance to the 40 / 45 series but became more angular.
-The 70 / 71 series was the short-wheelbase (SWB), the 73 / 74 was the medium-wheelbase (MWB) and the 75 / 77 was the long-wheelbase (LWB).
+The 70 / 71 series was the short-wheelbase (SWB), the 73 / 74 was the medium-wheelbase (MWB) and the 75 / 78 was the long-wheelbase (LWB).
 The latter came as cab-chassis/utility with a "panelled" tray (pickup), and "troop carrier" hard-top (HT).
-Toyota also manufactured lighter duty versions that shared the 70 Series designation from 1985 to 1996, and were marketed in various parts of the world initially as the Bundera, or Land Cruiser II and later as the Prado.
+Toyota also manufactured lighter duty versions that shared the 70 Series designation from 1985 to 1996 and were marketed in various parts of the world initially as the Bundera, or Land Cruiser II and later as the Prado.
 Of these, the Prado name stuck, and each modification took it further from its 70 Series roots.
-Starting in 1997 the Prado was known as the 90 Series, and had become a passenger 4x4 with no relation to the 70 Series.
+Starting in 1997, the Prado was known as the 90 Series and had become a passenger 4x4 with no relation to the 70 Series.

-1999: The pickup version was designated the 79 series, the Troop Carrier became the 78 series, and the short-wheelbase version was phased out in most markets.
+1999: In August, the 70-series underwent its second facelift.
+The grille now had three horizontal bars with upturned ends, and the combination lights were made larger.
+In Japan, all 70-series were given a chrome grille.
+The pickup version was designated the 79 series, the Troop Carrier became the 78 series, and the short-wheelbase version was phased out in most markets.
 The principal mechanical changes were: coil spring (instead of leaf spring) live front axle; longer rear leaf springs; 5-bolt wheels instead of 6-bolt wheels; redesigned steering wheel; redesigned front indicators; and, in the cab-chassis, a longer wheelbase, which increased the rear storage capacity.